Eukaryotic DNA Replication Mechanism:

 Interestingly, if Cdc6 is made available by ectopic expression at G2 stage, MCM complex doesn’t bind to the ORC; it means that there is another control point with another licensing factor?

-As the replication of DNA completes Cdh1 activates Anaphase promoting complex (APC) by Cdc20.
-Then they in turn mark Cyclin-A and Cyclin-B for ubiquitinated degradation.
+As the replication of DNA completes Cdh1 activates Anaphase Promoting Complex (APC) by Cdc20.
+They in turn mark Cyclin-A and Cyclin-B for ubiquitinated degradation.
 They also mark the degradation of securins.
 That leads the release of a protease which degrades cohesin components thus the daughter DNA molecules are released from one another at centromere, which is essential for the anaphasic movement of chromosomes.
 Degradation of CyclinA and Cyclin-B prevent reinitiation of Mitosis before another round of DNA replication.